 Air-dry the clothing.
 Check the stain to make sure it has gone.
 If not, repeat the process.

 The most important part of treating chocolate stains is to make sure to always use cold water.
 Warm or hot water will end up setting the protein-based stain, making it much more difficult to lift.

 How to remove chocolate milk stains

-If you have children that love chocolate milk as part of their afternoon snack, chocolate milk stains can be especially bothersome.
-Not only are they difficult to get out, milk stains also end up smelling a bit.
-Luckily, chocolate milk stains, even ones that have dried, can be removed using a similar method of blotting any excess, rinsing, pre-treating, soaking, rinsing again, and then washing according to the care instructions.
-Air-dry and check to make sure the stain is gone.
-If not, repeat the treatment process.
-Again, remember to use cold water when you remove chocolate milk stains.
+Chocolate milk stains can be especially bothersome.
+Not only are they difficult to get out, milk stains end up having an unpleasant odor.
+Luckily, chocolate milk stains, even ones that have dried, can be removed using the same method mentioned above.
+Remember to use cold water when you remove chocolate milk stains.

 As for delicate fabrics, make sure to do a spot test on an inconspicuous part of the garment before treating the stain.
-If the fabric is not colorfast or the fibers are very delicate, bring the garment to have it professionally cleaned.
+If the fabric is not colorfast or the fibers are very delicate, bring the garment to a dry cleaner to have it professionally cleaned.

 How To Remove Chocolate Stains From Clothing: Key Takeaways